-PPE 120 ATHLETIC PERFORMANCE & 1 YEAR 1 CREDIT
+PPE 120 ATHLETIC DEVELOPMENT & 1 YEAR 1 CREDIT

-ENHANCEMENT
+PERFORMANCE TRAINING

 PREREQUISITE: NONE

-This course is designed to enhance athletic performance and recovery through specified training.
-Training will include agility, speed, strength (weights), power, flexibility, and balance.
+This course is designed to develop an athlete in all areas through specified training.
+This class is for the serious athlete desiring to improve their performance and potentially get to the next level.
+All workouts require hard work, a positive attitude, teamwork, and self-motivation.
+Training will include exercises for agility, speed, mobility, movement mechanics, strength (weights), power, flexibility, and balance.
 It will also cover mental focus, confidence, and nutrition.
-Athletic testing will occur 3x per semester.
-You do not need to be an athlete to signup, but only those serious about working out and achieving results in these areas need enroll.
-The results are achieved in a fun and supportive setting.
+This class rotates time between being in the gym, on the field, and in the weight room.
+Athletic testing will occur 2-3 times per semester along with quarterly nutrition journals.
+Results are achieved in a fun & supportive setting.
 This course may be repeated for credit.